ozekri/projection/README.md

-# Projection onto exponential cone (Python implementation)
+# Projection onto exponential cone and its dual (Python implementation)

-This repository contains a Python implementation of the projection onto exponential cone.
+This repository contains a Python implementation of the projection onto exponential cone (and its dual).
 This is the Python version of the Julia implementation of H. Friberg that you can found [there](https://github.com/HFriberg/projection).
 The method is from his paper [Projection onto the exponential cone: a univariate root-finding problem](https://docs.mosek.com/whitepapers/expcone-proj.pdf).

 A big thank to H. Friberg because all the credit goes to him.
 I haven't done much other than re-implementing this in Python syntax, and correcting some approximation errors.
 I just needed this implementation because I’m not working on Julia.
 Hoping that it can help someone who found himself with the same need.